 Speciesism as a structure

-The first inhibitor, also driven by our structural approach, is of course the definitions we imprint onto the nonhuman realsm, and the lack of a will to understand and open up toward others with their own social codings as the standard.
-If we prioritize dominant, nonhuman-derogative human value systems (as specific human value systems) we therewith inferiorize the values, the meaningfulness of other views and positions in this world.
+The first inhibitor, also driven by our structural approach, is of course the definitions we imprint onto the nonhuman realism, and the lack of a will to understand and open up toward others with their own social codings as the standards.
+If we prioritize dominant, nonhuman-derogative human value systems (as kinds of specific human value systems) we inferiorize the values, the meaningfulness of other views and positions in this world.

 What is a must in animal advocacy and environmental activism, is to let go the hierarchical patterns when we approach systems that exist in the not-human realm.
 Our own dominant patterns are not nature given and “for all to be swallowed”, our patterns of prioritization as a group of dominant human beings is restrictive and stifling as a structure itself.
 People who uphold our typical cultural speciesist (…) patterns, that suffocate other perspectives, are dominant by exactly aiming at social denying and negating plurality.